mrkkrp/markkarpov.com/tutorial/th.md

 Let's see what is going on:

 * We first `reify` the given `name` and get information about it.
-We are only interested in type constructors, so we pattern on `TyConI`.
-Further, from the information that `TyConI` contains we're only interested in the collection of data constructors `cons'`.
+We are only interested in type constructors, so we pattern-match on `TyConI`.
+Further, from the information that `TyConI` contains we're only interested in the collection of data constructors, `cons'`.

-* For every constructor we take every sub-type and construct an expression that counts the number of values that inhabit the type, this is done in `countTypeE`.
+* For every constructor we take every subtype and construct an expression that counts the number of values that inhabit that type; this is done in `countTypeE`.

-* For `NormalC` and `RecC` constructors we just multiply expressions we've got for the individual types, this is done in `handleCon` (we handle product type this way).
+* For `NormalC` and `RecC` constructors we just multiply the expressions we've got for the individual types; this is done in `handleCon` (this is how we handle product types).

-* Finally, we add together the expressions for all data constructors—this way we handle sum types.
+* Finally, we add together the expressions for all the data constructors—this is how we handle sum types.

 Let's play with it now: